 Power-Supply Architecture Fuses Digital and Analog Control

 The digital control of switching power supplies is firmly established in everything from EV onboard chargers (OBCs) to power-supply units (PSUs) in AI data centers to renewable-energy systems that output up to tens of thousands of watts.
 Digital control is favored for its ability to enable precise control and settings.
-But besides high-end power-supply circuits and DC-DC converters requiring very fast response times, high-performance MCUs and other digital power controllers remain a relatively rare sight due to their higher power and costs.
+But beyond high-end power-supply circuits and DC-DC converters requiring very fast response times, high-performance MCUs and other digital power controllers remain a relatively rare sight due to their higher power and costs.

 While analog control is commonly used in consumer and industrial power supplies from tens to hundreds of watts, it can have difficulty providing the high level of reliability and fine control required by modern systems.